Oak Garages

 Home / Top 5 Planning Permission Tips for an Oak Frame Building

 When you are looking to build an oak frame building, one of the top concerns is always around planning permission.
-The good news is that under the Permitted Development system there is a lot more you can do without needing planning permission than ever before.
-However here are five tips on planning permission to help you wade through the maze.
+The good news is that under the Permitted Development system, there is a lot more you can do without needing planning permission than ever before.
+However, here are five tips on planning permission to help you wade through the maze.

 Book a free consultation with one of our experts and we'll arrange a phone call to discuss your project.